 Call the city or your apartment manager to confirm that the moving truck has permission to park in front of the building or in the driveway to ensure you have the right permit and that there's room for the truck.
 If the parking is not secured, you could end up paying an auxiliary fee which can be extremely expensive and cause unnecessary delays.
 If you don't have room for the truck to park, make sure you notify the movers to let them know what size truck can be parked in the space.

 If you haven't hired full-service movers or you're moving yourself, then you'll need to make sure all furniture is disassembled and ready to move.
 You'll have to sleep on just the mattress for your final night, but this will save you time in the morning.
 There's nothing more frustrating than waiting until the morning of your move to discover that you don't have the right tools to take the bed apart, or that it doesn't come apart very easily.
 You also don't want to end up paying the movers to take the bed apart, or you'll end up paying extra moving fees.

 If you haven't already, close all your bank accounts.
 Or if you're transferring to another account in a new city, call your bank to confirm that the transfer has been set up.
-In addition, close any safe deposit boxes you may have and pack your valuables with your vital documents.
-You could purchase a safe box to take with you; just remember if you're driving, carry it with you into hotels or slip it into a bag if you leave your vehicle.
+Also, close any safe deposit boxes you may have and pack your valuables with your vital documents.
+You could purchase a safe box to take with you; remember if you're driving, carry it with you into hotels or slip it into a bag if you leave your vehicle.

 Pack up your computer and all peripherals, including printer and other home office items that you were using up until now.